-Puppies and Grunting
+Puppies and grunting

 Grunting is especially prevalent in young puppies in the midst of naps or meals.
 Although it's prevalent in youngsters, it's not uncommon for fully grown dogs to continue doing it, too.
-Wee puppies also grunt in other situations apart from napping and chowing down, often when they're getting softly petted by their favorite people.
+Wee puppies also grunt in other situations apart from napping and chowing down, often when they're being softly petted by their favorite people.
 If you hear your pup grunting when he's resting on your lap as you watch television, then he's likely expressing feelings of pleasure and joy.
 You're in the company of a dog on cloud nine.

-Possibly an Involuntary Action
+Possibly an involuntary action

 Don't assume that grunting in dogs is necessarily always an indication of joy.
 It isn't unheard of for some pooches to grunt along with breathing, for one.
 Some breeds of dogs are particularly vocal and grunt-happy, too, namely pugs.
 If your dog grunts in his sleep, it could be an indication of a frightening dream.
 It could even just be a sound he naturally makes as he moves during sleep.